hypo69/hypo/pytest/gemini - set 3/en/src/translators/ttranslator/__init__.md

     except Exception as e:
         pytest.fail(f"An unexpected error occurred: {e}")

-#Example of a failing test for demonstration of using pytest.raises
+#Example of a failing test for demonStartion of using pytest.raises
 def test_translatorr_invalid_use():
     """Checks that using Translatorr in an unexpected way results in an exception.""" with pytest.raises(TypeError):